-- When Linked: All panes change when a new INPUT button is pressed. - When not Linked: Only the selected pane changes the input when a new input is selected.
+- When Linked: All panes change when a new INPUT button is pressed. - When Unlinked: Only the selected pane changes the input when a new input is selected (TVM9140PKG configurations only).

 Format Mismatch Message

 When selecting A+B or C+D while the inputs are in different formats, the message FORMAT MISMATCH is displayed.
 The inputs must be changed to the same video format if both inputs are to function simultaneously.